alexander97olsson/Scooter-API/README.md

 ### Download with with sourcecode:

 Download this repo and use that commands below.
+The server will run on localhost:1337.
+Route localhost:1337 will print {"data":{"msg":"Hello world, version ***"}}.
 Dont forget to add a config-folder with info about (change "***" with your private info):

 1. Database-info: